 The feathers on these birds are furry and fluffy because they don’t have barbs to hold them down.
 Instead each individual Silkie feather flutters and flies around her like a walking feather duster.
-This can cause Silkies to get extra cold in the winter, but our Mokey has never had a problem, even in -5 F without heat in the coop.
+This can cause Silkies to get extra cold in the winter, but our Mokey has never had a problem, even in -5˚F without heat in the coop.

-2. Black Skin & Bones
+2. Silkie Chickens have Black Skin and Bones

 3. Silkies have Extra Toes

-3. Silkie Ears are Turquoise
+4. Silkie Chickens’ Ears are Turquoise

-The earlobes of these birds is what truly makes them stand out.
-We thought something was wrong with our Silkie roo when we noticed his ears were turning blue.
+The earlobes of these birds are what truly make them stand out.
+We thought something was wrong with our Silkie rooster when we noticed his ears were turning blue.
 In fact, they were bright turquoise!
-‘How interesting!’ we said.
-How creepy! we thought.
+“How interesting!” we said.
+“How creepy!” we thought.
 When his comb and wattles started coming in purplish maroon, I was sure we had some kind of circus freak on our hands.
 Turns out, that’s just Silkies for ya.

-4. Silkies Make Good Pets
+5. Silkies Make Good Pets

 Because of the docile nature of these birds and the fact that they don’t make much noise and can barely fly, many people keep them as pets.
 They are very sweet and love to be held and pet.
 I’ve seen Silkies that crave the attention of their owners and will sit on their lap all day long.
-Because of these qualities, they are also the most recommended breed for children.
+Because of these qualities, they are also the most recommended chicken breed for children.

-Many people consider Silkie meat to be a delicacy, and restaurants like to charge a pretty penny because of it.
+Many people consider Silkie chicken meat to be a delicacy, and restaurants like to charge a pretty penny because of it.
 Many cultures also believe Silkie meat to have healing properties and contain more nutrients than traditional chicken meat.
 In China, where Silkies were first bred, women eat these birds after giving birth to get their strength back.

 I can’t even imagine our one pound bird raising a bunch of turkeys.
 They would tower over her in just a few weeks!
 We have high hopes for Mokey going broody this spring.
 Since our rooster is a cross breed, and we have such variety of breeds in our hens, whatever comes out of those eggs is going to be quite a surprise.
 I can’t even imagine the hilarity of that fluffy Silkie butt parading around with a brood of weirdo mixed up chicks.